chriskhanhtran/bert-extractive-summarization/README.md

 **bert-base**
 ```
-The company has been renting cars since 1918, when it set up shop with a dozen Ford Model Ts, and has survived the Great Depression, the
+The company has been renting cars since 1918, when it set up shop with a dozen Ford Model Ts, and has survived
-virtual halt of US auto production during World War II and numerous oil price shocks.
-By declaring bankruptcy, Hertz says it intends to
+the Great Depression, the virtual halt of US auto production during World War II and numerous oil price shocks.
-stay in business while restructuring its debts and emerging a financially healthier company.
-The filing is arguably the highest-profile
+By declaring bankruptcy, Hertz says it intends to stay in business while restructuring its debts and emerging a
-bankruptcy of the Covid-19 crisis, which has prompted bankruptcies by national retailers like JCPenney Neiman Marcus and J.Crew , along
+financially healthier company.
+The filing is arguably the highest-profile bankruptcy of the Covid-19 crisis,
+which has prompted bankruptcies by national retailers like JCPenney Neiman Marcus and J.Crew , along with some
-with some energy companies such as Whiting Petroleum and Diamond Offshore Drilling .
+energy companies such as Whiting Petroleum and Diamond Offshore Drilling .
 ```

 **distilbert**
 ```
-By declaring bankruptcy, Hertz says it intends to stay in business while restructuring its debts and emerging a financially healthier
+By declaring bankruptcy, Hertz says it intends to stay in business while restructuring its debts and emerging a
-company.
-But many companies that have filed for bankruptcy with the intention of staying in business have not survived the process.
-The
+financially healthier company.
+But many companies that have filed for bankruptcy with the intention of staying
-company has been renting cars since 1918, when it set up shop with a dozen Ford Model Ts, and has survived the Great Depression, the
+in business have not survived the process.
+The company has been renting cars since 1918, when it set up shop
+with a dozen Ford Model Ts, and has survived the Great Depression, the virtual halt of US auto production during
-virtual halt of US auto production during World War II and numerous oil price shocks.
+World War II and numerous oil price shocks.
 ```

 **mobilebert**
 ```
-By declaring bankruptcy, Hertz says it intends to stay in business while restructuring its debts and emerging a financially healthier
+By declaring bankruptcy, Hertz says it intends to stay in business while restructuring its debts and emerging a
-company.
-The company has been renting cars since 1918, when it set up shop with a dozen Ford Model Ts, and has survived the Great
+financially healthier company.
+The company has been renting cars since 1918, when it set up shop with a dozen
-Depression, the virtual halt of US auto production during World War II and numerous oil price shocks.
-"The impact of Covid-19 on travel
+Ford Model Ts, and has survived the Great Depression, the virtual halt of US auto production during World War II
-demand was sudden and dramatic, causing an abrupt decline in the company\'s revenue and future bookings," said the company\'s statement.
+and numerous oil price shocks.
+"The impact of Covid-19 on travel demand was sudden and dramatic, causing an
+abrupt decline in the company\'s revenue and future bookings," said the company's statement.
 ```